andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 --
 Alarm Flow added to flash a light red for 5 seconds.
 It will return to previous state.
 README included in the Flow as usual.
 Have Fun!

-Edit: You could even make a Sub-Flow out of it.

 Version 3.2 Update:
 --